John Virgo: Television career

-As part of his exhibition performances, Virgo performed trick shots and comedic impressions of other snooker players.
+As part of his exhibition performances, Virgo performed trick shots and comedic impressions of other snooker players of the day.
+He was inspired from watching Northern Irish player Jackie Rea do impressions during his time as an amateur player.
+Virgo debuted his act on television for the first time at the 1982 World Championship, when the BBC television producers and cameraman had time to spare.
+He developed his routines by incorporating props and at one point, hired a professional scriptwriter to boost his material.
+Virgo credits his televised routine at the 1984 World Championship that boosted his national profile and increased work on the exhibition circuit.

 From 1991 to 2002, Virgo was co-presenter of the snooker-based TV game show Big Break with Jim Davidson.
 The 30-min show paired three contestants with three tour snooker players in a three-round format to win the contestants prizes.
-He said his catchphrase "Pot as many balls as you can" when asked by Davidson to explain the first round rules.
-After that round, Virgo presented a "trick shot" segment, where the losing contestant would try to win a consolation prize by playing a snooker trick shot demonstrated by Virgo.
+He said his catchphrase " as many balls as you can" when asked by Davidson to explain the first round rules.
+After that round, Virgo presented a trick shot segment, where the losing contestant would try to win a consolation prize by playing a snooker trick shot demonstrated by Virgo.